Community Grants Program

 Rust Foundation Fellowships

 Awards made to up to 20 individuals, providing a stipend of $1,000 per month plus a travel and training budget.
-The initial group of Rust Foundation Fellows was announced in June 2022.
-The Rust Foundation is currently fundraising for the 2023 Fellowship Program.
+Applications are now closed, though we intend to open a new application round later this year.
+The Rust Foundation is currently fundraising to continue this program.

 Awards ranging from $500 to $1,500 made to active maintainers of the Rust Project facing financial hardship.